gphanikumar/MaterialsOntologies/doc/ConceptOnto.md

 In plain English, this can be stated as follows: Thermo Calc is a tool that offers a technique CALPHAD using which one can calculate a parameter such as heat capacity at constant pressure.

+## Equivalent classes

+We can place instances in certain classes based on their properties.
+Once such class definitions are made, the reasoner will take care of placing the appropriate instances in the defined classes.

+### Using Behavior to classify Concepts
+Deformation concept is a class that contains all those concepts that have a property of being applicable during a physical behavior which is classified under deformation behavior.
+This is defined using the following statement.

+      mc:DeformationConcept equivalent to mc:Concept and (mc:isApplicableDuring some mc:Deformation)

+Using this definition, von Mises criterion can be classified under Deformation Concept because there is a property definition that says von Mises critrion is applicable during yielding which is places in the SubClass of Deformation under Behavior.

+Similarly, Materials Characterization Concept is defined using the following definition.
+These can be expanded as we add more instances and their properties.

+      mc:MaterialsCharacterizationConcept equivalent to mc:Concept and (mc:isApplicableDuring some mc:Diffraction)

+Here are some more such definitions.

+      mc:PhaseTransformationsConcept equivalent to mc:Concept and (mc:isApplicableDuring some mc:PhaseChange)
+      mc:SolidificationConcept equivalent to mc:Concept and (mc:isApplicableDuring some mc:Solidification)
+      mc:ThermodynamicsConcept equivalent to mc:Concept and (mc:isApplicableDuring some mc:ThermodynamicEquilibrium)
+      mc:TransportPhenomenaConcept equivalent to mc:Concept and (mc:isApplicableDuring some mc:TransportPhenomena)

+### Using Process to classify Defects
+Defects can be classified under SubClasses based on the property mc:formsInProcess pointing to a SubClass under Processes.
+Following categories are defined using the equivalent class definitions listed below:

+     mc:CastingDefects equivalent to mc:Defect and (mc:formsInProcess some mc:CastingProcesses)
+     mc:DrawingDefect equivalent to mc:Defect and (mc:formsInProcess some mc:Drawing)
+     mc:ExtrusionDefect equivalent to mc:Defect and (mc:formsInProcess some mc:Extrusion)
+     mc:SandCastingDefect equivalent to mc:Defect and (mc:formsInProcess some ExpendableMoldCastingProcesses)

+### Using Tool to classify Parameter
+If a parameter is measured or calculated using a technique that is offered by a tool which is classified under Computational category, then one can call that parameter as a computable parameter.
+This is achieved using the following equivalent class defintion:

+      mc:Computable equivalent to mc:measurementProvidedByTechniqueOfferedByTool some mc:Computational

+Pellet would use this definition to infer that Liquidus Slope as a computable parameter because it is measured (calculated) using the CALPHAD technique which is offered by a tool, say, Thermo Calc that is categorized under the Computational type.

+### Using Parameter to classify a Criterion

+One can classify a criterion to be, say, digital criterion if it has an equation that involves a parameter inferred (from above) as computable.
+This is defined using the equivalent class definition as follows:

+      mc:DigitalCriterion equivalent to mc:hasEquationInvolving some mc:Computable

+Pellet would use this definition to infer that mc:ReynoldsNumber as a mc:DigitalCriterion because we have asserted that Reynolds number has an equation involving mass density which can be inferred (from above) as a computable parameter.

+## The use of inverse relations

+While navigating the knowledge graph, the inverse relations defined help in showing instances that one may not be looking for.
+Thus, ontologies help a learner discover more as they explore.